 #3 Swing Trading

-As a swing trader, you can take advantage of overnight moves — which can potentially be substantial.
+As a swing trader, you can take advantage of overnight moves.
+These can potentially be substantial.

-The flipside of that is the overnight risk …
+But the flip side of that is the overnight risk…

-Sometimes stocks gap down as the market’s closed.
+Sometimes stocks gap down when the market’s closed.
 That can often mean having to use a larger stop loss and taking a smaller position size than if you were day trading.

 Swing trading is generally a little less intense in terms of your time and can mean less screen time.
 If you want to trade and keep your day job, swing trading may be a good option for you.